When you are injured in an accident, for example, in a

 While we cannot say for sure either way, in all likelihood, your case will

 not make it to trial.
 Why?
-Because, upwards of 90% of
+Because, upwards of 90% of personal injury

-both the plaintiff (the injured party) and the defendant (the alleged
+for both the plaintiff (the injured party) and the defendant (the alleged

 Why Settling Out Of Court Benefits the Defendant